You are $75 away from free shipping

 Here’s what you really want to know.
 Follow these five steps to create the perfect eye makeup look for almond eyes.

-1. Prime your lids.
 No matter your eye shape, there’s no excuse to skip primer.
-Come on, you can’t put in all that effort—only for your eye makeup not to last through the day.
+Come on, you can’t put in all that effort, only for your eye makeup to not last through the day.
 Smooth on a thin layer of primer to ensure the eyeshadow and eyeliner to come will stay put.

-4. Line along lashes.
 Too much dark eyeliner can make eyes look smaller.
 Unless that’s the look you’re going for, stick with just a thin line right along your upper lash line.
 It’ll help lashes look thicker, without having to go overboard on eyeliner.
-Try the L’Oréal Paris Infallible Pro-Last Waterproof Pencil Eyeliner, pressing the pencil’s tip against lashes for the finest line possible.
+Try the L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner, pressing the pencil’s tip against lashes for the finest line possible.

 Everyone wants to master the cat eye, and those with almond eyes are no exception.
 Thankfully, adding a flick to your eyeliner isn’t particularly problematic when you have almond eyes.
 All it takes is following these steps, plus a bit of practice.

-2. Thicken up.
-Begin to build your eyeliner up, thickening the line towards the outer half of your eye.
+Begin to build your eyeliner up, thickening the line toward the outer half of your eye.
 Go as big or as bold as you want!